AlexRandomed/Arduino_AZERTY_HID/README.md

 ## Presentation

-This arduino code allows you to run a payload in the background as administrator in about 7 seconds with an azerty keyboard.
+This arduino code allows you to run powershell instructions in the background as administrator in about 7 seconds with an azerty keyboard.

 ## Installation